Connexions Information Sharing Services: History and background

+Resources

 The Connexions Directory of Associations, a separate resource also available on the Connexions site, now lists more than 5,000 organizations, indexed under more than 20,000 topics.
 Connexions also maintains the Connexions Calendar which lists Canadian events related to social change.
 Connexions produces an extensive compilation of materials on Israel and Palestine, featuring resources for "those who believe that a solution to the conflict is possible only on the basis of justice, equality, respect for human rights, mutual recognition and an end to Israel's occupation of the Palestinian territories."

 Connexions maintains other specialised collections, including a selection of political manifestos from 1776 to the present.
 Connexions hosts the complete archive of The Red Menace, a libertarian socialist newsletter published from 1976 to 1980 by the Libertarian Socialist Collective, as well as a partial archive of Seven News, a community newspaper founded by community activists associated with John Sewell, the Toronto alderman who later to become reform mayor of Toronto.

-Political Orientation
+Political orientation

 Connexions describes its political orientation as left-pluralism, that is, including a diversity of views on the progressive side of the political spectrum.
 The writers' guidelines observe that "our biases are reflected in which works we select for inclusion in Connexions, but within our selection guidelines, we endeavour to include materials taking different points of view and proposing a variety of goals and strategies.
 We try to provide our readers with neutral summaries of the works we abstract, leaving it to the readers to make their own judgments."

 Connexions does identify the broad principles that guide its decisions about which kinds of materials to select for inclusion in the Connexions Library.
 As a rule, documents written from a Leninist, Trotskyist, or post-modernist perspective are not included.

 Connexions' principles include a strong commitment to civil liberties, human rights, freedom of speech, freedom of the press, secularism, and democratic principles.
 Connexions declares itself opposed to censorship and to all forms of discrimination and oppression based on gender, sexual orientation, ethnicity, or race.